 If you’re convinced that your strands are highly porous, don’t panic.
 All you need is a hair care regimen to help manage your damaged strands, and we’ve got just the products to help you do so.

-Aside from using a moisturizing shampoo and conditioner system, you should also regularly use a deep conditioning treatment, such as the L’Oréal Paris Elvive Total Repair 5 Rapid Reviver Deep Conditioner.
-Once or twice a week, swap out your regular conditioner for this nourishing treatment.
-Just apply onto clean, wet strands and leave on for one minute, then rinse thoroughly and style as usual.
+Aside from using a moisturizing shampoo and conditioner system, you should also regularly use a deep conditioning treatment, such as the L’Oréal Paris EverPure Sulfate Free Simply Clean Elastic Fiber Masque.
+Once or twice a week, apply to your strands after washing and leave on for five minutes, then rinse thoroughly and style as usual.
 Use it regularly, and you’ll see less hair breakage.

 Using hot tools consistently is a no-no, especially when you’re dealing with highly porous hair.
 However, we understand that giving up your blow-dryer or straightening iron cold turkey is no easy feat.
 Before you reach for any of your hot tools, apply a heat protectant like the L’Oréal Paris EverPure Sulfate-Free Weightless Blow Dry Primer, Heat Protectant, which works to seal in moisture and protect the hair from heat damage.

 How to Take Care of Low Porosity Hair